OllieJones/index-wp-mysql-for-speed/readme.txt

 Yes.
 Some WordPress databases have [nonstandard prefixes](https://codex.wordpress.org/Creating_Tables_with_Plugins#Database_Table_Prefix).
 That is, their tables are named _something_posts_, _something_postmeta_, and so forth instead of _wp_posts_ and _wp_postmeta_.
 This works with those databases.

 = My WordPress host offers MariaDB, not MySQL.
-Can I use this?
+Can I use this plugin?

 Yes.

 = Which versions of MySQL and MariaDB does this support? =

 MySQL versions 5.5.62 and above, 5.6.4 and above, 8 and above.
 MariaDB version 5.5 and above.
-Version 5.5 has a limitation on index lengths that requires WordPress to use [prefix keys](https://www.mysqltutorial.org/mysql-index/mysql-prefix-index/).
-Those have slightly reduced performance.
-Consider upgrading!

 = What database Storage Engine does this support? =

 InnoDB only.
 If your tables use MyISAM (the older storage engine) this plugin offers to upgrade them for you.

+= Which versions of MySQL and MariaDB work best? =

+If at all possible upgrade to Version 8 or later of MySQL.
+For MariaDB upgrade to Version 10.3 or later.
+The MySQL and MariaDB developers have made many performance improvements over the past few years.
+They have the mission of making things better for WordPress site operators: we are by far their biggest user base.

+Avoid Versions 5.5 of both MySQL and MariaDB if you can.
+They use the older Antelope version of InnnoDB.
+It has a limitation on index lengths that requires WordPress to use [prefix keys](https://dev.mysql.com/doc/refman/8.0/en/column-indexes.html#column-indexes-prefix).
+Those have reduced performance.

-If you have the _Barracuda_ version of InnoDB, this plugin uses its capability to build efficient keys.
-If you have the older version it still builds keys, but they are less efficient.
-It must use [Index Prefixes](https://dev.mysql.com/doc/refman/8.0/en/column-indexes.html#column-indexes-prefix) on that version.
+If you have the later _Barracuda_ version of InnoDB, this plugin uses its capability to build efficient [covering](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_covering_index) keys.
+If you have the older Antelope version it still builds keys, but they are less efficient.
+It must use prefix keys on that version.
+Those cannot be covering keys.

 = Does this plugin generate any overhead when my site is busy? =

 No. Some plugins' code runs when your visitors view pages.
-All this plugin's work happens from the WordPress Dashboard.
+All this plugin's work happens from the WordPress Dashboard or WP-CLI.
 It sets up the keys in your database and then gets out of the way.
 You can even deactivate and delete the plugin once you've run it.

 = What happens when I deactivate this plugin? =